Write PCW post/blog on a contemporary sculptor of your choice.

 If you don’t know of a sculptor, browse print copies of Sculpture, Art in America, and/or ARTnews until you find an image of a sculpture that interests you.
-Print copies of these journals are all on the periodical shelves on the Main Level, in alphabetical order by TITLE.
-The latest single issue of each is on the slanted Current Periodicals shelves.
-When you have chosen a sculptor and wish to find additional articles in one of the 3 assigned journals, you can search the Art Full Text database (connect by clicking the “Databases” link at the left of the Library Home Page).
+When you have chosen a sculptor and wish to find additional articles in Art Full Text database (connect by clicking the “Databases” on the Library Home Page).

-See the Reference Librarian if you have any questions about how to search the journals.
+See a Reference Librarian if you have any questions about how to search the journals!

 - Introduction (1 paragraph)

-- Descriptions of a piece or two—be specific about both concept and physical properties (1/2 page)
+- Descriptions of two works—be specific about both concept and physical properties

 - Conclusion (1 paragraph)